-Participation in clubs and activities are a necessary part of life at our school.
-At the same time they represent a commitment by all students to live up to a code of conduct that promotes our shared values and state of emotional well-being.
+Being a good TEAMmate brings with it a commitment by all students to live up to a code of conduct that promotes our shared values and state of emotional well-being.
 Therefore, we will also be reinstituting the "Discipline Points System" that assigns values to various infractions of the Citywide Standards of Discipline and Intervention Measures (The Discipline Code) and other school policies.
 The following chart indicates some of the most frequent infractions: